Int. No. 1123-B

 1. Shall not require any residential building other than a medium residential building or a large residential building to set out residential refuse in a stationary on-street container, except where 2 or more residential buildings set out residential refuse in the same such container and such residential building is not a building for which the department collects refuse from a loading dock or other location other than a street or curb;

-3. May designate any area of the city in which such rules shall be in effect, provided that such rules shall set forth the date on which a residential building located within any such area shall begin setting out residential refuse in stationary on-street containers;
+3. May designate any area of the city in which such rules shall be in effect, provided that such rules shall set forth the date on which a residential building located within any such area shall begin setting out residential refuse in a stationary on-street container;

 4. Shall establish civil penalties for violations of such rules not to exceed $100 for a first violation, $200 for a second violation committed within a 12-month period, and $300 for a third or subsequent violation committed within a 12-month period, provided that any such penalty may be recovered in a civil action brought in the name of the commissioner or in a proceeding before the environmental control board; and

-5. Notwithstanding any provision of any other section of this chapter to the contrary, may establish an annual fee of no more than $55 per dwelling unit, to be paid by the owner of any large residential building or medium residential building to which the department has provided a stationary on-street container, only for costs related to the acquisition, shipping, assembly, installation, repair, cleaning, and maintenance of such stationary on-street container, provided that:
+5. Notwithstanding any other provision of this chapter to the contrary, may establish an annual fee of no more than $55 per dwelling unit, to be paid by the owner of any large residential building or medium residential building to which the department has provided a stationary on-street container, for costs related to the acquisition, shipping, assembly, installation, repair, cleaning, and maintenance of such stationary on-street container, provided that:

 (b) The department of finance shall send, in the same manner by which such department sends to owners of real property a statement of account pursuant to section 11-129, a notice of such fee that sets forth the amount due and states that any such fee shall be due and payable on the date provided on such notice;

 d.
-Where the department adopts rules as described in subdivision c of this section, the department shall enter into a memorandum of understanding with the department of transportation which shall govern the placement or installation of any stationary on-street container placed or installed in the public right of way pursuant to such rules.
+Where the department adopts rules as described in subdivision c of this section, the department and the department of transportation shall enter into a memorandum of understanding to govern the placement or installation of any stationary on-street container in the public right of way pursuant to such rules.

-f.
-Where the department adopts rules requiring a residential building to set out organic waste in a stationary on-street container in accordance with this section, such rules shall take effect no earlier than the date that any rules requiring a residential building to set out other residential refuse in a stationary on-street container, adopted by the department pursuant to subdivision c of this section, take effect.
+e.
+Where the department adopts rules requiring a residential building to set out organic waste in a stationary on-street container in accordance with this section, such rules shall take effect no earlier than the date that any rules requiring a residential building to set out residential refuse other than organic waste in a stationary on-street container, adopted by the department pursuant to subdivision c of this section, take effect.

 § 2.
 Paragraph 1 of subdivision a of section 16-120 of the administrative code of the city of New York, as amended by local law number 111 for the year 2022, is amended to read as follows: